beego/beedoc/en-US/mvc/controller/router.md

 ## Custom methods and RESTful rules

-The examples above are using default method name (the request method name is same as the controller method name, such as `GET` request execute `Get` method and `POST` request execute `Post` method).
+The examples above use default method names (the request method name is same as the controller method name, such as `GET` request executes `Get` method and `POST` request executes `Post` method).
 If you want to use different controller method name, you can do this:

 	beego.Router("/",&IndexController{},"*:Index")

 Use the third parameter which is the method you want to call in the controller.
 Here is some rules:

-* * means any request method will all execute this method.
+* * means any request method will execute this method.
-* Use httpmethod:funcname format
+* Use httpmethod:funcname format.
-* For more format, use `;` as the separator
+* Multiple formats can use `;` as the separator.
-* Many method mapping the same funcname, use `,` as the separator
+* Many HTTP methods mapping the same funcname, use `,` as the separator for HTTP methods.

 Below is some example of RESTful design: